duke-shiny-ed/website/content/authors/anupriya/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Project Manager
+- Summer 2020
 ---

-Anupriya Sivakumar is currently a Cybersecurity Analyst at Fidelity Investments.
+Anupriya Sivakumar was the project manager in Summer 2020.
+She is currently a Cybersecurity Analyst at Fidelity Investments.
 She graduated from Duke in 2019 with a B.S. in Statistics and Psychology.
 She is passionate about data analysis, visualization, and effectively communicating data-driven insights critical to strategic business decisions.